How to Find Event Sponsors: Bizzabo's 9 Step Guide [2021 Update]

 1) Define The Fundamentals of Your Event

-Even if you were to find companies who are very interested in the event, you will only win them over once they buy into the event goals and vision.
-Thus, make sure to have these core factors explicitly defined before the beginning the search.
-Being able to clearly communicate these values to potential sponsors will be crucial in helping you secure the deal.
+Even if you were to find companies who are interested in the event, you will only win them over once they buy into the event goals and vision.
+Thus, make sure to have these core factors explicitly defined before beginning the search.
+Being able to clearly communicate these values will be crucial in helping you find companies interested in sponsorship events.

-2) Know Why Companies Want to Sponsor Events
+2) Dig into Why Companies Want to Sponsor Events

 If the goal is to find companies the are interested in sponsoring events, the primary step should be to understand why these companies are looking for sponsorships.
 In the end, sponsoring an event is a significant investment so it is important to become knowledgeable on the types of event ROI that these companies are expecting to see.
 Below is a list of reasons that cover why companies seek out event sponsorship opportunities.

 Benefits of Sponsoring Events

 - Increasing social media impressions - Because events are a great platform for social media content, companies see the perfect opportunity to elevate their social media presence through event sponsorship.
 If your event is particularly well suited for social media sharing, companies will be very much interested in promoting their own social media channels and thinking of ways to push partnered content.
 If executed properly, this can be a win-win for all parties involved.

 - Collecting customers leads - Many companies are excited at the prospect of gaining more potential customers through event sponsorship.
 Especially if the attendee demographic overlaps with a target customer base, companies see events as a great opportunity to grow their sales pipeline and increase the number of potential closed deals.